ProjectIndoor/projectindoorapp/README.md

 # Project Indoor (Mobile)

-This application helps a person to navigate inside HFT Building easily.
  With this app installed in the mobile device a user can see the floor maps of HFT building and gets to know their location, track their recently walked path and gets to know their surrounding area like steps, cafeteria.

 # Getting Started